 Over the years, I have covered various sermon topics.
-Since I have been at Spilman, we have examined the "Book of Hebrews," "Four Fragile Freedoms," "Why are we Here?", "The Seven Churches of Revelation," "Ten Steps to Spiritual Renewal," "Investing for Eternity," and during this past year, we focused on "Creation to Christ," which was an overview of the whole Old Testament.
+Since I have been at Spilman, we have examined the "Book of John, "Book of Hebrews," "Four Fragile Freedoms," "Why are we Here?", "Ten Steps to Spiritual Renewal," "Investing for Eternity," the "Parables of Jesus," "From Creation to Christ," and this past year we completed an indepth Bible study on Wednesday nights, studying the "Book of Revelation."
+This also included a Sunday morning sermon series on the "Seven Churches" listed in Chapters two and three of the Book of Revelation.

-Today I want to begin a series based upon the Book of Matthew.
+Today I want to begin a new sermon series based upon the Book of Matthew.
+Our focus will be on the King and the Kingdom.

-$^{^{\}rm l}$ Commentary Notes drawn from Holman New Testament Commentary, Matthew, by Stuart K. Weber over and over how Mary and Joseph found out, even though Mary was a virgin; she was pregnant with the One that was to save the world from their sins.
+Matthew presents to us the life of a man called Jesus.
+We have just finished celebrating the birthday of our Lord and Savior Jesus Christ.
+We have heard over and over how Mary and Joseph found out, even though Mary was a virgin; she was pregnant with the One that was to save the world from their sins.
 We have heard of Jesus laying in a manger, wrapped in swaddling clothes, shepherds coming to see what the angels spoke of, wise men from the east bearing gifts of gold, frankincense, and myrrh, fit for a king.